Tom Street’s 20 point Employee guide to Coronavirus/COVID-19 & Furlough.

 If you have any other questions on furlough leave, please leave a comment below or you can email Tom on firstname.lastname@example.org.

 If you would like to speak to Tom directly you can make a priority appointment with him.
-If you have been effected by COVID we have reduced our priority telephone consultation fee to £15 inc VAT.
-Tom will be able to give you immediate advice on you situation.
+If you have been effected by COVID we have reduced our priority telephone consultation fee to £20 inc VAT.
+Tom will be able to give you immediate advice on your situation.

 If however you would prefer to make a enquiry with our team at no extra cost, please fill in our online form.
-We will endeavour to speak with you or send you advice via email where possible, as soon as possible.
+We will endeavour to speak with you or send you advice via email where, and as soon as, possible.